Managing studies

 For more information about how to specify what happens during your study, see Building an Experiment.
 The study protocol configuration specifies the frames (or pages) of your experiment, and also specifies the order they go in.

-To edit a study’s protocol, click ‘Edit study’ from the study detail page.
+To edit a study’s protocol, click ‘Edit Study Design’ from the study detail page.
 You will only be able to make actual changes from this page if you are a lab admin, or have a study admin, design, or manager role.

 Click on the JSON block.
 A JSON editor will appear.
 Click on “Beautify” in the top right corner for better readability.
 Note that any invalid JSON will be shown via a little red X at the left of the relevant line!